Iowa State vs. Clemson Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

-- Clemson has four wins against the spread in 12 games this season.

-- This season, the Tigers are winless ATS when entering a game as an underdog of 1.5 points or more.
+- This season, the Tigers are winless against the spread when entering a game as an underdog of 1.5 points or more.

-- Clemson has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- Clemson's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Clemson is 4-3 against the spread and 6-1 overall when the team records more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall when the team notches more than 20.6 points.

 - The Tigers collect 362.8 yards per game, 53 more yards than the 309.8 the Cyclones give up.

-- Clemson is 4-5 against the spread and 8-1 overall when the team amasses over 309.8 yards.
+- Clemson is 4-5 against the spread and 8-1 overall when the team piles up more than 309.8 yards.

-- The Tigers have turned the ball over 18 times this season, four more turnovers than the Cyclones have forced (14).
+- This season the Tigers have turned the ball over 18 times, four more than the Cyclones' takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.